Tag: ice hockey rules

 Key Takeaways

-• Goalies can leave the crease to play the puck.
+• Goalies may leave the crease legally

 Can a Player Change Lines During a Delayed Penalty in Ice Hockey?